Rock Radio Heaven (O)

 THOM O'HAIR

-Died: January 10, 2001, Eugene, Ore.
+Died: January 10, 2001, Eugene, Oregon

 Notes: Program director at KSAN-FM during the station's early days as a rock station.
 Also concert and record promoter.
 Named major market program director of the year in 1975.
 Founded Hog Ranch Radio, which aired the twice-annual Strawberry Music Festival.
-Was general manager of Fat Music Radio Network, on online radio station based in Santa Cruz, Calif.
+Was general manager of Fat Music Radio Network, on online radio station based in Santa Cruz, California.
 The Chicago-born and raised O'Hair died of complications from a stroke at age 58.

 BOB OSBORNE